Celtico/QuAdmin/README.md

 Coming soon
 ==================================
-- Installation in Composer
+- Installation with Composer
-- Loading the documents in drag and drop, and registered in the data base
+- Loading the documents with drag and drop, and registering them on the data base
-- Configuration size images
+- Image resizing tool
-- The small changes and corrections
+- Small changes and corrections